Minding the gap: GW190521 as a straddling binary: Introduction

-However, even in these scenarios, the merger rate of systems involving a mass gap BH is expected to be low---more than two orders of magnitude smaller than the merger rate between non-mass gap BHs~\citep{2019PhRvD.100d3027R,Rodriguez_2019,2019MNRAS.487.2947D,2019PhRvL.123r1101Y}, especially when compared to the merger rate inferred by LIGO/Virgo~\citep{2019PhRvX...9c1040A, o2pop}.
-The merger rate of systems involving \emph{two} mass gap BHs is expected to be even smaller by orders of magnitude.
+However, even in these scenarios, the merger rate of systems involving a BH in the mass gap is expected to be low---typically more than two orders of magnitude smaller than the merger rate between non-mass gap BHs~\citep{2019PhRvD.100d3027R,2019MNRAS.487.2947D,2019PhRvL.123r1101Y}, especially when compared to the merger rate inferred by LIGO/Virgo~\citep{2019PhRvX...9c1040A, o2pop}.
+The merger rate of systems involving \emph{two} mass gap BHs is expected to be even smaller.
 Recently \citet{2020arXiv200500023K} analyzed the GWTC-1 observations under a phenomenological framework tuned to globular cluster simulations, finding that, compared to first-generation BHs, the relative rate of mergers involving one second-generation BH is $\sim 2.5\times10^{-3}$, and the relative rate of mergers involving two second-generation BHs is $\sim 3.1\times10^{-6}$.
+The relative rate of second-generation mergers from higher density environments, such as AGN disks, may be larger, but AGN disks are only expected to produce a small fraction ($\lesssim 10\%$) of LIGO/Virgo BBH events~\citep{2019PhRvL.123r1101Y}.

-Because of these low expected rates, following the method of~\citet{2020arXiv200500023K}, \citet{GW190521:implications} found that a hierarchical-merger origin for GW190521 is modestly disfavored by the data by factors of $\sim 1.1$--$5$, depending on the choice of gravitational waveform model used for parameter estimation. \citet{GW190521:implications} also noted that there is some probability that $m_1$ is a first-generation BH with primary mass above the PISN gap.
-However, they concluded that including this possibility in the model for the first-generation mass distribution would not significantly alter their results for the relative probabilities of first-generation to second-generation mergers.
+Because of these low expected rates, following the method of~\citet{2020arXiv200500023K}, \citet{GW190521:implications} found that a hierarchical-merger origin for GW190521 is modestly disfavored by the data by factors of $\sim 1.1$--$5$, depending on the choice of gravitational waveform model used for parameter estimation. \citet{GW190521:implications} also noted that the possibility that GW190521 is a first-generation BBH with $m_1$ above the PISN gap.
+However, they concluded that including the possibility that $m_1$ is above the gap would not significantly alter their results.
 Even without this possibility, the analysis of \citet{GW190521:implications} finds that both components of GW190521 are likely to be first-generation BHs.